Email subscription form header

 I’ll do the math for you.
 That’s about $516 you could be throwing away every single year.

 How do you keep your food fresh and your groceries last longer?
-Here are 14 tips that will help you save the food you buy from going bad.
+Here are 14 tips to help you save the food you buy from spoiling quickly.

-When you get home from the grocery store, keep the fresh herbs in the thin plastic bag they came in.
-They will last longer in the vegetable crisper section of your fridge too.
+When you get home from the grocery store, keep the fresh herbs in their thin plastic bag.
+They will also last longer in the vegetable crisper section of your fridge.

 Do this when you get home to keep your fresh herbs fresh: